Are Asif and Shaheen ‘railu kattas’ in Imran’s book?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: Pakistan’s players woke up here on Sunday to a series of tweets from Prime Minister Imran Khan with a clear message that Sarfraz Ahmed should rely on specialists rather than ‘railu kattas’ who rarely perform under pressure, writes Khalid Hussain.
+MANCHESTER: Pakistan's players woke up here on Sunday to a series of tweets from Prime Minister Imran Khan with a clear message that Sarfaraz Ahmed should rely on specialists rather than 'railu kattas' who rarely perform under pressure.

 But the Pakistani players did look tense as they trained here at Old Trafford ahead of the much-anticipated match.
 While a visibly-relaxed Virat Kohli and his Indian team exhibited their football skills on one side of the ground, Pakistani players were seen doing some serious fielding drills.